 CCC members have contributed more than $5.2 billion to the participating children’s hospitals since the program began - money that has been available immediately to advance patient care, teaching, research and advocacy.

-Each of the children’s hospitals honors local CCC members personally through a variety of means including exclusive invitations to special events, behind-the-scenes look at the practice of medicine and opportunities to interact with leading physicians and researchers.
+Participating children’s hospitals honor local CCC members personally through a variety of means including exclusive invitations to special events, behind-the-scenes looks at the practice of medicine and opportunities to interact with leading physicians and researchers.

 The enduring commitment of CCC members to their children’s hospital helps to ensure every child has the opportunity for a healthy start in life.
 To become a CCC member, simply contact one of the 26 participating children’s hospitals and inquire.